reubenharry/website/content/blog/eulogy.md

 ### And also, and also.

-You talked about your work so little that my own nascent interests in logic at university seemed like a coincidence when I found out about your limitless knowledge of that topic.
+You talked about your work so little that my own nascent interests in logic at university seemed like a coincidence when I found out about your limitless knowledge about that topic.
 Months before your death we'd stood on a beach in California, near where you are now buried, and worked out some logical definition with a stick in the sand.

 I inherited your social awkwardness, sense of humour, academic interests and as I've been occasionally told, your appearance.